PC Bottleneck Calculator

 What "balanced" actually means: Your GPU runs at 95-100% utilization while gaming, and your CPU has 20-40% headroom left over.
 This gives you smooth performance today and leaves room for a GPU upgrade tomorrow without needing a new processor.

-Myth #2: "More CPU cores = less bottleneck"
+Myth #2: "More CPU cores = less bottleneck in gaming"

 Gaming performance depends on single-thread speed, not core count.
 A 6-core CPU with high clock speeds (like the Ryzen 5 7600X at 5.3 GHz) outperforms a 16-core CPU with lower clocks (like the Ryzen 9 5950X at 4.9 GHz) in most games.
 Why?
-Because games can't split work across 16 cores evenly—the main thread still handles critical tasks sequentially.
+Because games can't split work across 16 cores evenly—the main thread still handles critical tasks sequentially, as documented in Intel's Hyper-Threading whitepaper.

 The proof: In benchmarks, the 6-core i5-13600K ($280) beats the 24-core i9-12900K ($400) in gaming FPS despite having fewer cores.
 The i5 has higher boost clocks on its performance cores.